Try for mutual respect and openness

 The student-supervisor relationship can last longer than the student's time to degree, and the duration complicates the relationship.
 Furthermore, the people involved might have different motivations for academic study.
 No one person can fulfill all of the demands and achieve all the potential of graduate supervision.
 The one-to-one relationship can expand.

-Beyond the first of the following characteristics from the University of Western Ontario's Western Guide to Graduate Supervision [.pdf], which of these could be achieved with help from colleagues?
+Beyond the first of the following characteristics from the University of Western Ontario's Western Guide to Graduate Supervision, which of these could be achieved with help from colleagues?

-- Trust and respect: Although both the supervisor and the student are responsible for building an environment of mutual trust and respect, the supervisor should take the lead to do so because of the power imbalance.
-Factors that influence the trust and respect on the supervisor's side include (a) whether feedback is provided timely and is helpful, (b) how open the supervisor is to the student's consultation about non-academic as well as non-academic issues, and (c) the extent to which the supervisor is knowledgeable about the appropriate assistance or resources when he or she is not able to help.
+Trust and respect: Although both the supervisor and the student are responsible for building an environment of mutual trust and respect, the supervisor should take the lead to do so because of the power imbalance.
+Factors that influence the trust and respect on the supervisor's side include (a) whether feedback provided is timely and helpful, (b) how open the supervisor is to the student's consultation about academic as well as non-academic issues, and (c) the extent to which the supervisor is knowledgeable about the appropriate assistance or resources when he or she is not able to help.

-- Flexibility: Supervisors need to identify students' different learning styles, strengths and weaknesses, and accordingly take individualized approach in working with them.
+Flexibility: Supervisors need to identify students' different learning styles, strengths and weaknesses, and accordingly take an individualized approach in working with them.